Untold millions of people lost every penny they had during the Great Depression.

 Here are a few key points of what creates good service, in Ford's view (besides what we already know as 'customer service'):

 1. Delivering the best product possible at the lowest price.

-2. Having easy and cheap access to service so that no Ford owner was ever stranded while broken down.
+2. Having easy and cheap access to service so that no one is ever broken down.

 It's that third point that most of us are guilty of.

 Unfortunately few salespeople have any control over what kind of service our company gives (if you're a small business owner that's a different story).